jd-solanki/jd-solanki.github.io/src/blog/how-to-create-nuxt-studio-like-environment-for-vitepress.md

       // Set auto save delay to 500ms (Adjust as per your needs) "files.autoSaveDelay": 500,

-      // Set port for Browse Lite
+      // Set port for Browse Lite (It can be different for you because I changed the default port for Vite server) "vite.port": 7777,
-      "vite.port": 7777,

       // Like Nuxt Studio, Page of currently open file will be opened in Browse Lite